hellodeolu/don-labs/docs/week1/week1.md

 <!-- TOC -->

 # RESOURCES
-I recommend that you watch at least 2 tutorial videos, choose anyone that resonate with you and complete it's hands-on projects.
-Perhaps, in your extra time I encourage you to read and note things down while exploring the below books references and links;
+I highly recommend engaging in a comprehensive learning approach.
+Start by watching at least one tutorial video from each subject, carefully assessing their content.
+Select the tutorial that resonates most with your learning preferences and embark on completing its hands-on projects.
+Additionally, I encourage you to utilize any spare time to enrich your knowledge further by delving into a book or informative doc. related to the subjects you are exploring.
+This well-rounded learning strategy will undoubtedly enhance your understanding and proficiency.

+Lastly, ensure a disciplined commitment to completing all assigned hands-on projects by the end of each week.
+By adhering to this diligent practice, you will reinforce your learning, gain practical experience, and foster a deeper understanding of the subject matter.

 ## What is DevOps
 Dev(sec)Ops: simply put, everything you do to overcome the friction created by silos.
 All the rest is plain engineering.